 Gum whitening or gum bleaching is a cosmetic procedure that corrects those spots and gives you a brighter smile.
 This type of procedure is also done in the dentist’s office and does not take long.

 However, for patients with periodontal disease, the disease will need to be addressed first, before gum whitening.

 5. Pinhole Surgical Technique

 The pinhole surgical technique or PST is a newer technique similar to gum grafting without being as invasive.
-It has practical application to help protect the teeth and cosmetic benefits.
+It has practical applications to help protect the teeth and cosmetic benefits.

 During the PST, the dentist makes a “pinhole” above the infected gum area.
 Then using a small instrument, encourages the gums to draw downward, covering the affected area.